computerlyrik/chef-bind9-easy/README.md

 - XMPP-Entries

 # Requirements
-I am running on an ubuntu server - please report other platforms!
+I am running on an debian/ubuntu server - please report other platforms!

 # Attributes